tldr-pages/tldr/pages/common/kops.md

 # kops

-> A tool that create, destroy, upgrade and maintain production-grade, highly available, Kubernetes clusters from the command line.
+> Create, destroy, upgrade and maintain Kubernetes clusters from the command line.
 > More informations: <https://github.com/kubernetes/kops/>.

 - Create a cluster from the configuration specification: